ofersadan85/i4u/README.md

 Invoice4U API natively uses wsdl soap, so to interact with it this package is built based on [zeep](https://github.com/mvantellingen/python-zeep) with additional data structures that allow easier interaction

-## Installation & Requirements
+## Installation
 To install with pip:

     pip install i4u

+## Requirements

+As this package is currently in initial development, it was only tested using python 3.7, 3.8 and 3.9 and only on Windows and on Linux Ubuntu 20.04

+It **might** work on python 3.6 if you backport the missing [dataclasses](https://pypi.org/project/dataclasses/) (`pip install dataclasses`) and I can't see any reason it wouldn't work on other operating systems (but did not test that)

-As this package is currently in initial development, it was only tested using python 3.8, if you wish to create a pull request to add tests / modifications that enable it to work on other python versions, see the [Contributing]() section below
+If you wish to create a pull request to add tests / modifications that enable it to work on other python versions or operating systems, see the [Contributing]() section below

 ## Usage Examples
 To connect and authenticate you must first create an `Invoice4U` instance with your username and password provided (this assumes you have an account set up on [Invoice4U](https://www.invoice4u.co.il))